 Depression and anxiety can increase your risk of dying from heart disease, if you

-In one study, people were asked whether they had felt so sad, discouraged, or hopeless
+already have it.
+In one study, people were asked whether they had felt so sad, discouraged,

-during the past month that they had wondered if anything was worthwhile.
-Those who
+or hopeless during the past month that they had wondered if anything was worthwhile.

-answered yes had more than two times the risk for coronary artery disease.
+Those who answered yes had more than twice the risk for coronary artery disease.